alexfinnarn/swole-nation-react-native/README.md

 ## Roadmap

-As Swole Nation is still in early alpha testing, the roadmap will be hard to
+As Swole Nation is still in early alpha testing, the roadmap will be hard to pin down until more testing is done.
+I can tell you that I want to expand the app to include exercises that have a count-down timer (e.g. planks) and work better with exercises that only have one set.

+The other goal is to place workouts, exercises, and sessions in an online repository so that users can add and edit their workouts in the cloud on a laptop, if they choose to do so.

+Ideally, this app will replace all the exercise apps I currently use, so any missing features will be included until I reach that holy grail.

 ## Develop Locally

+Like a normal React Native app, you can run this app locally via the scripts in `package.json`.

 ## Run Tests